-Nullam sit amet purus libero.
-Etiam ullamcorper nisl ut augue blandit, at finibus leo efficitur.
-Nam gravida purus non sapien auctor, ut aliquam magna ullamcorper.
+Apps are accessible on any device and require no download or installation.
+In the case of web apps, getting your audience set up is as easy as sharing a URL.

 Potential to Monetize

-Apps can be free to use, but they can also be licensed or paid for based on compute consumption.
-By building apps in an area of interest, developers can seamlessly monetize their work and earn compute themselves.
+Apps can be free to use, require a license, or require payment based on compute consumption.
+Developers can seamlessly monetize their area of interest and make significant income.

 Largest Dev Community

-DCP's execution engine is built on JavaScript, with native support for NPM.
+DCP is built on JavaScript, with native support for NPM.
 With over 1m packages, the largest software registry in the world is ready to be used in your app.

 Complete Distributed OS

 Distributed computing must improve the performance of jobs while minimizing overhead.
-This is difficult to achieve, but DCP solves the tough problems to make any architecture greater than the sum of its parts.
+DCP solves the tough problems to make any collection of computers greater than the sum of its parts.

 Optimized Scheduling

-DCP's algorithms automatically optimizes the time- and space-sharing allocations based on the type of connected resources and user defined parameters.
+DCP's algorithms automatically optimize time- and space-sharing allocations for different jobs.
 This dynamically updates as jobs are added or change nature.

 Confirms Work Profiles

 Easily estimate the size and compute requirements of your workload to accurately estimate its profile.
-DCP also cross-validates results that different nodes return within your project's confidence requirements.
+DCP cross-validates results from different Workers for a high degree of confidence.

 Arbitrary Compute Grids

 Build and manage your own personal compute cluster with spare servers and IoT devices.
-Share access to anybody, anywhere, and allocate specific nodes to different tasks.
-Grids can also be sub-divided into smaller and hyper-local networks.
+Access to these grids can be given on a permissioned basis, and they may be sub-divided into hyper-local networks.

 Highly Elastic

-Scavenge compute and memory from any machine based on consumption, time of day, type of application, and more.
-When resources are required locally, DCP is perfectly elastic and instantly scales back.
+Scavenge compute and memory from any machine with control over the time of day, type of application, and more.
+When resources are required locally, DCP instantly scales back.

 Manages Network Traffic

-Automatically take different networks and communication protocols into consideration.
+The network is finally homogeneous with DCP.
 From 5G and SSH to Ethernet and open WiFi connections, DCP's overlay network accounts for differences in bandwidth and latency.

 Flexible Deployments

+Developer needing control over how and where their applications are run.
+Therefore, DCP lets you simply manage how your code is executed under the same serverless framework.

+Hybrid Deployments

+Combine local Compute Groups on your LAN with ones in the cloud.
+DCP allows you to control remote nodes as easily as your local computer.
+You can even try different combinations with just a few clicks.

+Flexible Edge Computing

+Process data close to the source.
+Anything from a smart home monitor to a connected vehicle can run your code, giving you almost infinite choice to build an edge-ready cluster.

+High Fault Tolerance

+Workloads adapt in real-time to the underlying compute nodes.
+This allows work to shift around when a node drops a connection, while livestreamed results mean a lost node does not mean lost time.

+Lightweight Footprint

+DCP is an ultra-lightweight framework with resting memory requirements as low as 0.1% of popular Container and VM services.
+Nodes can join and leave DCP clusters in an instant.

+Microservice Enabled

+Offload computationally-intensive but stateless work onto DCP through your other applications.
+The API is built to be used in loosely coupled systems while adding almost no overhead.

+Deploys Anywhere

+Manage DCP with popular deployment options like Kubernetes, Containers, and VMs.
+DCP can scavenge unused compute from any hardware virtualization image, even when fully dedicated.

 DCP is a unique tool for data parallel workloads of all shapes and sizes.
 Built by and for developers, its platform provides abundant compute from devices all around you.